PyMVPA/PyMVPA/doc/source/tutorial_searchlight.rst

 :class:`~mvpa.measures.base.FeaturewiseDatasetMeasure`.
 But other than the number of features in the returned dataset there is little difference.
 All measures in PyMVPA, for example, support an optional post-processing step.
-During instanciation an arbitray mapper can be specified that is called internally to forward-map the results before they are returned.
+During instantiation an arbitray mapper can be specified that is called internally to forward-map the results before they are returned.
 If, for some reason, the F-scores need to be scaled into the interval [0,1], an :class:`~mvpa.mappers.fx.FxMapper` can be used to achieve that: